 - Prisoner safety

 - Programs and activities

 To get this information, you will have to do a search for their driving record.

 Have you ever had to search for criminal records of someone you know?
 How easy was it?
-Dis you do your search online or did you call the Howard County courthouse? was the information you recieved correct?
+Did you do your search online or did you call the Howard County courthouse?
+Was the information you received correct?
 There are lots of reasons that folks look up criminal records and backgrounds, and your comments might make it easier for others.

 Click here to post a comment

 The FBI has their list of the Ten Most Wanted Fugitives.
 In Howard County,The Sheriff’s Department keeps their own list of most wanted criminals and fugitives.

 Howard County Sheriff’s Department Ten Most Wanted List: External Link

 Just the thought of serving a jail sentence in Howard County Detention Center is quite unpleasant, in time you will get used to the daily routine there.
 You should expect an alarm for wake-up each morning at 6:00 AM, and next they’ll do roll call.
 You will then get breakfast.
 Following breakfast participate in the program that has been assigned to you.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.